Portuguese conquest of the Algarve: The taking of Estômbar and Alvor

 Probably on the spring of 1238 a number of almogavars who earned a living raiding Muslim lands as frontiersmen carefully undertook the crossing of the mountains, guided by Garcia Rodrigues and marching by night and camping by day they bypassed the castle of Ourique, the first Muslim stronghold that guarded the entrance to the hills.

 They captured the albacar of Estômbar by surprise and soon afterwards were joined by Paio Peres Correia, who rushed there with his men as soon as he was informed of the fact.
-He reinforced it with a proper garrison necessary to its defense and later captured the nearby tower of Alvor.
-These fortifications would serve as "counter-castles" from which the surroundings of the great Muslim city of Silves would raided, gradually wearing down its inhabitants till the final and definitive assault.
+He reinforced it with a proper garrison necessary to its defense and later captured a tower in nearby Alvor.
+These fortifications would serve as "counter-castles" from which the surroundings of the great Muslim city of Silves would be raided, gradually wearing down its inhabitants till the final and definitive assault.
 From Estômbar, Paio Peres Correia carried out numerous raids against the villages, farms and orchards of the fertile Arade river valley.

 The exchange of Estômbar and Alvor for Cacela, October 1238

 Despite the acquisition of Estômbar and Alvor, the castles of Marrachique, Ourique, Messines and Montagudo defending the pathways south through the mountains were still in Muslim hands, making it difficult for the knights of Santiago to obtain fresh supplies from their bases further north, such as Aljustrel.
 Ibn Mahfuz on his part lacked the means to properly defend western Algarve from the incursions of the knights, hence he offered to swap the castles of Estômbar and Alvor for Cacela Velha.

 The castle at Cacela Velha was larger, easier to both defend and resupply from Mértola or Ayamonte, hence it appeared like an advantageous exchange for the Order; Correia therefore accepted it and took possession of Cacela in October 1238.
-Ibn Mahfuz however,was aware that the lands around Cacela Velha were far less populated, while nearby Tavira was less vulnerable than Silves and the local terrain was flatter, thereby favouring the Muslim numerical advantage.
+Ibn Mahfuz however, was aware that the lands around Cacela Velha were far less populated, while nearby Tavira was less vulnerable than Silves and the local terrain was flatter, thereby favouring the Muslim numerical advantage.